IceBucket420/IceBucket420.github.io/README.md

 - Feature 5 - Implement a profile page (still on the process of touching up)
 - Feature 6 - Added reward page so that user can claim the points they recieve from activities.
 - Feature 7 - Add a sign up and sign in page, for users to enter their account, with API to store user information.
+- Feature 8- Implement the Quiz for users to play and earn points, as well as, learn more about Legos.

 ### Future implementations
 - Feature 1- maybe implement a searchbar in future interations, to allow users to find what they need easily
-- Feature 2- Implement the Quiz for users to play and earn points, as well as, learn more about Legos.
-- Feature 3 - Implement a "design your own Lego character" page, to let users personalise their profiles and make their own LEGO characters.
+- Feature 2 - Implement a "design your own Lego character" page, to let users personalise their profiles and make their own LEGO characters.
-- Feature 4 - Implement a profile page that allows users to view their orders and likes, as well as edit their particulars.
+- Feature 3 - Implement a profile API that allows users to view their orders and likes, as well as edit their particulars.
-- Feature 5 - Implement a point system where users can gain points from rewards, where they can then use the points for discounts in the shop.
+- Feature 4- Implement a point system where users can gain points from rewards, where they can then use the points for discounts in the shop.
+- Feature 5 - Implement a cart API to keep track of users products's quantatiy, price, type of prduct, etc. Which also allows users to checkout and order.

 ## Technologies used